GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/create-profiles.md

 You can't delete the default profile.

+## Use a different Google account

+Although it's a good practice to use one profile per Google account, the relationship between profiles and Google accounts isn't fixed: You can modify a profile to use a different Google account by signing out and signing in again:

+1. Switch to the profile you want to modify.

+1. In the main menu, select **File > Sign out and exit**.

+1. When prompted whether you want to keep the profile, select **Yes**.

+The next time you switch to the profile, you're prompted to sign in again.
+You can now sign in with a different Google account.

 ## What's next

 *   See how you can [connect to Linux VMs by using SSH](connect-linux.md)